UD – Feb. 2015

 (Baia Mare History and Archaeology Museum)

 Manufacture of such greaves logically requires the exact measurement of the warrior’s legs.
 Two golden greaves from the so-called Philip II grave at Vergina, which are of different sizes and designed for a crippled man, are a significant example (Andronicos 1984:186-189).
 It therefore appears that the Ciumeşti warrior had these made at a Greek workshop in the Mediterranean area, which is only possible if the warrior was himself present there (Rustoiu op. cit).
 Celtic mercenary activity in Hellenistic armies in Greece and Asia-Minor is recorded throughout the 3rd c.
-BC (see Mercenaries – Just Plain Bad), and we can conclude with a great degree of certainty that the Transylvanian chieftain was the leader of one such Celtic mercenary force.
+BC, and we can conclude with a great degree of certainty that the Transylvanian chieftain was the leader of one such Celtic mercenary force.

 Andronicos M. (1984) Vergina.
 The Royal Tombs and the Ancient City.
 Athens.